KevinFocke/noisy_stocks_data_orchestrator/README.md

 Considerations:

 * During development I became fascinated with the potential of Kubernetes.
-However, for this particular application, Kubernetes was not the best fit; the resource overhead & intrinsic complexity outweighs the benefits.
+However, high availability architectures, such as provided by Kubernetes, add complexity & resource overhead.
+In my case, high availability is not a critical requirement for the back-end services.
+Why?
+Because the uptime of the website is NOT impacted by downtime of the back-end services.
+If the back-end services are down it will only affect the freshness of the content.

 In the future I do intend to explore Kubernetes more.

-Planned for version 1.5:

-* Add Content Management System (CMS) using a custom CLI interface
+Reflection:

+* It is challenging to decide on the _right_ size of a microservice.